arkig/spream/README.md

 ## Programming Tips

 - Note that `scalaz.stream.Process[Task,O]`s are not serializable and they do not need to be serialized for this to work.
 If you code it correctly they get instantiated on the worker.
 If you don't, you get an exception.
+In contrast, note that `Process1`s are serializable, so you can instantiate them on the driver (though I find that is a little less readable in most cases).
-- You now have two options to map, flatMap, etc over an RDD - as part of the `Processor` running in the partitions or on the RDD itself.
-Prefer the former because it should prevent an additional pass.
+- You now have two options to map, flatMap, etc over an RDD - as part of the `Process`or running in the partitions or on the RDD itself.
+Prefer the former because it should(?) prevent an additional pass.
 - Try to load data into your RDD so that it is already sorted.
+For example, take advantage of the fact that partitions have a fixed order.
+This will save you a `sortBy`.
+- Preserve the partitioner when you run a `process1 p` that does not change key ordering (the usual case when stream processing) over a series partitioned RDD, e.g.
+`val rdd2 = rdd.mapPartitions(IteratorConversions.process1ToIterators(p),true)` -- note the `true`.
+This will enable more efficient range queries (i.e. `rdd2.filterByRange2(...)`) on the result.

 ## Nice to have...

 - A specific RDD subtype for such window partitioned data (better type safety, etc).
-- Better Spark integration - for example, speeding up filtering, etc using the bounds in the partitions (i.e. in a similar way to `RangePartitioner`).
+- Better Spark integration - for example, the current `RangePartitioner` in Spark is not written in an extensible way.
+This does not allow the `spream.PartitionedSeriesPartitioner` to be implemented as a subtype.
+This in turn makes it trickier to integrate optimisations.

 ## Limitations